 The Oregon Transportation Commission approves ODOT Rail and Public Transit operations and budget of ODOT.
 The commission establishes certain transit policies, including those for grant programs and some discretionary funding decisions.
 The five-member commission is appointed by the governor and holds monthly public meetings.

 The Public Transportation Advisory Committee provides advice to the Rail and Public Transit Division and Oregon Transportation Commission on transit policies and programs.
 The committee serves as a forum for discussing and identifying issues and solutions in public transportation.
 It consists of 21 members and holds public meetings every other month.

 The Rail Advisory Committee provides advice to the Rail and Public Transit Division and Oregon Transportation Commission on issues that affect rail freight and passenger facilities and passenger services in Oregon.
 This includes ConnectOregon rail project selection.

-Learn more about meetings and members at the Rail Advisory Committee website.
+Learn more at the Rail Advisory Committee website.